General · · 15 min read

 Identify Eligibility Requirements and Common Mistakes in Depreciation Claims

-To qualify for a tax deduction, a property must be used for income-generating purposes and owned by the taxpayer.
+To qualify for a deduction, a property must be used for income-generating purposes and owned by the taxpayer.
 Common mistakes include:

-1. Failing to claim real estate depreciation
+1. Failing to claim depreciation

 2. Misclassifying repairs as improvements